ErasmusMC-Bioinformatics/WeFaceNano/README.md

 # <a name="usage"></a>Plasmid Pipeline Usage
 To start using the Nanopore pipeline a user account has to be created by a superuser.

-A new user can bew created by clicking the sign up button and entering a username and password.
-A new folder will be created on the network drive with the username.
-This drive can be synced and accessed with the winscp software.
+If you are logged in as a superuser, a new user can be created by clicking the sign up button and entering a username and password.
+When the new user is created a new folder will appear on the network drive with the username.
+This drive can be mounted on the users local machine and new data can be added using that mounted drive.

+When using FASTQ data all FASTQ files must be added to a folder called fastq, this folder should be added whitin the project folder.
+If FAST5 files are being used they have to be added to a folder called fast5 within the project folder.

 Click on the pipelines button to start selecting a pipeline to run.
 For now the only available pipeline is the plasmid pipeline.

 Select the input filetype (FAST5 or FASTQ).
 Select FAST5 is you want to basecall using Albacore 2.1.10.
-To skip the basecalling because you already have FASTQ files created by Metrichor, please select FASTQ.
-Enter a name for your output folder.
+To skip the basecalling because you already have the FASTQ files, please select FASTQ.
+Select the project folder with the FAST5 or FASTQ files and enter a name for your output folder.
 This folder will be created in the results folder on the network drive.

 If the FAST5 option is selected, please select the following Albacore settings:
 * Barcoding [yes or no]
 * Flowcell configuration file.

-When selecting the FASTQ option the Albacore basecalling step will be skipped and Canu will use the inputfolder to start the assembly.
+When selecting the FASTQ option the Albacore basecalling step will be skipped and Canu or Miniasm will use the inputfolder to start the assembly.
 For the Canu assembly, please enter the genome size.
 Try to guess if you don't know the exact size.
+For Miniasm this step can be skipped.

 The plasmid pipeline can run two additional tools (BLAST and resfinder).
 Please check the tools you want to run during the pipeline.

 When the BLAST option is selected, please select the database you want to use and which BLAST task (megablast or blastn) you want to use.
 There are options for a local blast database and remote databases.

 If the resfinder option is selected, please select the resfinder settings you want to use to find the antibiotic resistance genes.
 The options are the threshold % (80%, 85%, 90%, 95%, 100%) and the minimum length of the overlap (60%, 70%, 80%, 90%, 100%).